MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/copy-clone-work-items.md

 ## Copy or clone a work item

-Clone a work item when you want to create another instance of it.
-This action opens a form with all fields prepopulated.
-Copy a work item when you want to create another instance of it and optionally change its work item type.
-This action opens a form with all fields prepopulated except for the Title.
-A related link to the original work item is created.
-Also any parent link is copied over.
+**Copy** a work item when you want to create a new work item that's a duplicate of an existing one.
+When you copy a work item, you create a new work item with a new ID, but the fields of the new work item are prepopulated with the same values as the original work item.
+You can then modify the fields of the new work item as needed.
+A related link to the original work item gets created and any parent link is copied over.
 No history or attachments are copied over from the original work item.

+**Clone** a work item when you want to create an exact copy of an existing work item, including all the fields and attachments, but with a new ID.
+Cloning is useful when you want to create a new work item that's the same as an existing one, with no field modifications needed.

+In other words, **copy** a work item to create a new work item with prepopulated values that you can adjust, and **clone** a work item to create an exact copy.

 > [!NOTE]
 > Some fields might get copied, depending on the on-premises version you're working with and how you customized your work item types.
 If the work item type of the work item that you clone has no state transition rule that says to clear the *Closed By* field when the *State* is **New** or **Active**, then that field gets copied.
 The current system out-of-box templates have this rule defined, which was added to TFS 2018 and later versions.